jscheid/nim-sandbox/README.md

 # Nim Sandbox

-A quick hack for experimenting with Nim in the browser. https://jscheid.github.io/nim-sandbox/index.html
+A quick hack for experimenting with Nim in the browser -- https://jscheid.github.io/nim-sandbox/index.html

 ## Status